 The School has specialist clinical skills lecturers who organise laboratory bookings, maintain stock and equipment, and develop and deliver sessions throughout the pre and post registration curriculum and for external courses.

-Student rest and revive areas
+Student rest areas

 Rest and relaxation are important aspects of any course and within the School of Nursing and Midwifery, students can relax between lectures, obtain refreshments from the well stocked vending machine facilities and find space to meet up with colleagues during their day.